"To create an accessible and inclusive space for indoor rock climbing, training, and community growth in the Mount Washington Valley."

 Once the facility opens the following will be available:

-Once a member, you will be able to purchase day, six-month, or annual passes to the facility and you will have 24 hour access.
+- Once a member, individuals and families will be able to purchase day, six-month, or annual passes to the facility.